Stonewall Brigade

-The Stonewall Brigade of the Confederate Army during the American Civil War, was a famous combat unit in United States military history.
-It was trained and first led by General Thomas J. "Stonewall" Jackson, a professor from Virginia Military Institute (VMI).
+The Stonewall Brigade was an infantry formation of the Confederate States Army in the Eastern Theater of the American Civil War.
+It was initially commanded by Brigadier General Thomas J. "Stonewall" Jackson, a professor from Virginia Military Institute (VMI).
 His severe training program and ascetic standards of military discipline turned enthusiastic but raw recruits into an effective military organization, which distinguished itself from the First Battle of Bull Run (First Manassas) in 1861 to Spotsylvania Court House in 1864.
 Its legacy lives on in the 116th Infantry Brigade, which bears the unofficial nickname "Stonewall Brigade," and in several living history reenactment groups.